The PFLAG Scholarship Portfolio

 This is provided by the members of The Raytheon GLBTA Employee Resource Group.
 The goal of the STEM Scholarship is to attract, support, and train future LGBT professionals in science, technology, engineering or math.

-Dr. Kendall was a professor of elementary education for 30 years at San Diego State University and was a life long student himself.
-He believed in the power of every individual to have an impact in their community.
-It was Dr. Kendall who introduced his daughter, Terrie Vorono, to PFLAG, 13 years ago.
-Terrie is the president of PFLAG San Diego County.
+Dr. Lloyd Kendall was a professor of elementary education for 30 years at San Diego State University and was a life long student himself.
+Joanna Kendall was a top-notch real estate agent.
+They believed in the power of every individual to have an impact in their community.
+It was Dr. and Mrs. Kendall who introduced their daughter, Terrie Vorono, to PFLAG 14 years ago.
+Terrie is president of PFLAG San Diego County.

 Note: Minimum scholarship amounts are $2,000 and more than one scholarship may be awarded in a given category.
 Applicants are encouraged to address the additional award factors considered for these named scholarships when submitting their essays.